Service design: Service design principles

-In the 2011 book, This is Service Design Thinking: Basics, Tools, Cases, the first principle is “user-centred”.
-"User" refers to any user of the service system, including customers and employees.
-Thus, the authors revised “user-centred” to “human-centred” in their new book, This is service design doing, to clarify that 'human' includes service providers, customers, and all others relevant stakeholders.
+In the 2011 book, This is Service Design Thinking: Basics, Tools, Cases, the first principle is "user-centred".
+User refers to any user of the service system, including customers and employees.
+Thus, the authors revised user-centred to human-centred in their new book, This is Service Design Doing, to clarify that human includes service providers, customers, and all others relevant stakeholders.
 For instance, service design must consider not only the customer experience, but also the interests of all relevant people in retailing.

-“Collaborative” and “iterative” come from the principle “co-creative” in this is service design thinking.
+The second principle "co-creative" outlines how all stakeholders should be integrating resources to deliver value in services.
+It also combines two sub-principles "Collaborative" and "iterative" that derive from the principle "co-creative" in This is Service Design Thinking.
 The service exists with the participation of users, and is created by a group of people from different backgrounds.
-In most cases, people tend to focus only on the meaning of “collaborative”, stressing the co-operative and interdisciplinary nature of service design, but ignored the caveat that a service only exists with the participation of a user.
-Therefore, in the definition of new service design principles, the "co-creative" is divided into two principles of "collaborative" and "iterative".
+In most cases, people tend to focus only on the meaning of collaborative, stressing the co-operative and interdisciplinary nature of service design, but ignored the caveat that a service only exists with the participation of a user.
+Therefore, in the definition of new service design principles, the co-creative pillar is divided into two sub-principles of "collaborative" and "iterative".
 "Collaboration" is used to indicate the process of creation by the entire stakeholders from different backgrounds.
-"Iteration" is used to describe service design is an iterating process keeping evolve to adapt the change of business posture.
+"Iteration" is used to describe service design as an iterating process continually evolving to adapt to the change in business posture.